GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

   @depends(on: "InitializeDynamicVariables")
 {
   post(by: { id : $postId }) {
-    # Fields not to be duplicated
+    # Fields not to be imported
     id
     slug
     date
     status

-    # Fields to be duplicated
+    # Fields to be imported
     author {
       id @export(as: "authorID")
     }